CleanestMink126/Project1BruckerSteelman/reports/draft_final_report.md

-  * More explanation of what experimental "game" was in abstract
-  * Explain what the motivation was in the abstract more
+  * Explain what the motivation was in the abstract more (??)
-  * **Show what k actually means and how it works (is it just arbitrary?)**
-  * Make in-depth explanation of what different math things are (cite things from paper?)
-  * Refer to paper in present tense
-  * Proofread it
   * Explain what colors mean in Figure 4 (and also change colormap)